Why is this important?

 Adaptive building envelope systems, including control and automation technology, are on the rise.
 Among the building envelope technologies that enhance the envelope’s function through solar energy gains, “climate-adaptative building shells” offer the opportunity to activate buildings against climate change.
 The façade's adaptation to climate conditions creates changes in the building's energy balance through convection flow, radiation and energy storage.

-Building renovation is often intense, not only requiring significant skills to select the cost-effective measures to implement, but often also occurring over a long period and involving complex bureaucracy.
-Organising renovations on a multi-building scale can be co‑ordinated with local planning, easing co‑ordination among multiple stakeholders and speeding up the renovation process while reducing costs (for example, for renting scaffolding and buying materials).
-The IEA Energy in Buildings and Communities Technology Collaboration Programme (EBC TCP) is working to shed light on opportunities for district-scale renovations.
+Building renovation often occurs over a long period and requires multiple skills, such as selecting the most cost-effective measures to implement and dealing with complex bureaucracy.
+Renovations on a multi-building scale can be coordinated at the local level, facilitating co-operation among multiple stakeholders and speeding up the renovation process while reducing costs (for example, for renting scaffolding and buying materials).
+The IEA Energy in Buildings and Communities Technology Collaboration Programme (EBC TCP) is working to highlight opportunities for district-scale renovations.

-One notable development in building renovation business models is expansion of the Energiesprong programme, now active in five countries in Europe, where renovation or new build is financed by future energy cost savings plus the budget for planned maintenance and repairs over the coming 30 years.
-It has worked thanks to new technologies such as prefabricated facades, insulated rooftops with solar panels, and HVAC installations.
-While in certain contexts buildings are very different from one another and such “predefined” solutions might be difficult to apply, more countries are considering integrated home and building renovation services (e.g. one-stop-shops) as enablers for accelerating the renovation of existing buildings.
-For example, to stimulate the renovation market, Ireland is putting in place a national system to register the one-stop-shop providers, which will help enable the channelling of subsidies and ensure a more consistent customer experience.
+One notable development in business models for building renovation is the expansion of the Energiesprong programme, now active in five countries in Europe, through which renovation or new build is financed by future energy cost savings plus the budget for planned maintenance and repairs over the coming 30 years.
+This makes use of new technologies such as prefabricated facades, insulated rooftops with solar panels, and efficient heating, ventilation and air conditioning installations.